stefan-wr/keplers-updater-for-wxtoimg/README.md

 **Note**: Changes to the settings will be saved **after** a successful update of the Kepler data.

 You shouldn't need to, but just in case Celestrak changes their URLs again, it is possible to change the URL from where the Kepler data is downloaded from.
-Click the **Reset** button to switch it back to the default URL.
+Click the `Reset` button to switch it back to the default URL.
 ![UI settings](assets/ku-settings.png)

 ### App-Update

-You can check for new releases of the app by first opening the **About** and then pressing on **Check for updates** in the top right corner of the new window.
+You can check for new releases of the app by first opening the `About` window and then pressing on `Check for update` in the top right corner of the new window.
 If a new release is available, this will guide you to the [Releases](https://github.com/stefan-wr/keplers-updater-for-wxtoimg/releases/) section here on GitHub.

 ![UI about window](assets/ku-about.png)